willwebberley/CENode/API.md

 #### `gist`
 A string representing a more casual description of the CEInstance.
 This is the text returned when asking questions like 'what is <instance name>?' or 'who is <instance name>?'.

+#### Helpers
+You can also directly access values and relationships as direct properties of the CEInstance object.
+For example, for a card instance, `card.is_to` gives the same result as calling `card.property('is to')`.
+This gives you the latest-reported value or relationship with this name.

+Similarly, `card.contents` gives the same result as calling `card.properties('content')` - all you do is add an extra 's' at the end to access all of the values or relationships reported with that name.

 ### CEAgent class